DistrictDataLabs/03-gentrifuge/README.md

 Location - Break down all data in DC by Ward, Zip code and/or neighboorhood

-Machine Learning Applications - Utilize both Naive Bayes Bag of words
+Machine Learning Applications - Amalgamate Naive Bayes bag of words model, cluster analysis (k-means etc.) and Gradient Boosting Classifier

 **Output**